 The City of Stillwater’s water source is Kaw Lake.
 Water is pumped through a 36-mile pipeline with two major river crossings to bring it to the City’s Water Treatment Plant.

 Our community currently uses an average of seven million gallons of water per day.
-However, our water system is capable of providing up to 18 million gallons per day.
+However, our water system is capable of providing up to 18 million gallons per day of drinking water.

 Copies of the most recent Water Quality Reports are available to download in our Document Center at http://stillwater.org/document-center.